AzhirAhmadi/neopoly_arena/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: `ruby-3.2.2`

-* System dependencies
+* System dependencies: `MySql`

-* Configuration

-* Database creation
+* Database creation:
+  - Set your data base credentials

-* Database initialization
+* Database initialization: `rails db:create db:migrate`

-* How to run the test suite
+* How to run the test suite: `rspec spec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+You can use postman to import API collection ('/postman_files') and use it to call server and play the game.